krokozyab/ofjdbc_claudie_mcp/README.md

 ```
 1. "Here's my query: [SQL].
 Please lint it to check for syntax issues."
 2. "If there are issues, use fix_sql to correct them."
-3. "Then execute the corrected query with raw_select."
-4. "Finally, suggest any optimizations based on the available indexes."
+3. "Finally, suggest any optimizations based on the available indexes."
 ```

 ---